FoundationDB/fdb-kubernetes-operator/docs/manual/customization.md

               storage: "256G"
 ```

 A change to the volume claim template will replace all PVC' and the according Pods.
-You can also use different volume settings for different processes.
-For instance, you could use a slower but higher-capacity storage class for your storage processes:
+You can also use different volume settings for different podNames.
+For instance, you could use a slower but higher-capacity storage class for your storage podNames:

 ```yaml
 apiVersion: apps.foundationdb.org/v1beta2